 Seawall Design

 Seawall design is an essential field of engineering as it relates to the safety and well-being of communities living near oceans or other large bodies of water.
-When designing a seawall, engineers must consider a plethora of factors, including the type of construction material, accessibility for repair and maintenance, sustainability effort, and potential failure from extreme weather events.
-Research of local wave patterns, sea levels, and tidal forces is key to developing an appropriate design that could stand up against nature's extremes.
+When designing a seawall, engineers must consider a range of factors, including the type of construction material, accessibility for repair and maintenance, sustainability efforts, and potential failure due to extreme weather events.
+Research into local wave patterns, sea levels, and tidal forces is key to developing an appropriate design that can withstand nature's extremes.

 Every project needs to be customized based on the region's environment without compromising cost-effectiveness and longevity.
-To facilitate this process, researchers have developed tools aimed at predicting coastal flooding risk and proposing seaside hazard mitigation approaches that are suitable for a given location.
-An effective seawall will be able to protect people's safety while simultaneously providing an optimally mitigated flood defense system adapted to local conditions.
+To facilitate this process, researchers have developed tools to predict coastal flooding risk and to propose seaside hazard mitigation approaches suitable for a given location.
+An effective seawall will protect people's safety while providing an optimally mitigated flood defense system adapted to local conditions.

 Changing Seawall Design Requirements

 As global sea levels rise with climate change, seawalls must be built taller to protect coastal areas from flooding and storm surges.
-These seawalls also need to be designed with longer lifespans in order to accommodate current and future sea level rise.
-Seawalls constructed with higher elevation and a longer lifespan will help ensure coastal infrastructure remains dry and safe even as sea levels continue to climb.
+These seawalls also need to be designed for longer lifespans to accommodate current and future sea-level rise.
+Seawalls constructed at higher elevations and with longer lifespans will help ensure coastal infrastructure remains dry and safe even as sea levels continue to rise.

 Current Materials are Inadequate

 Concrete seawalls are often used as traditional coastal protection solutions.
 However, the resilience of these structures is increasingly inadequate.
-Coastal erosion, storm surges, and sea level rise are all increasing in strength due to climate change, and traditional materials like concrete struggle to stand up to these pressures.
+Coastal erosion, storm surges, and sea level rise are intensifying due to climate change, and traditional materials like concrete struggle to withstand these pressures.

 Adapting this infrastructure to cope with the ever-changing coastal environment is essential for ongoing sustainability and resilience.
 Accomplishing this requires investing in more resilient building materials that can withstand changing external conditions, such as synthetics or other robust natural products.

-Incorporating innovative materials into the construction of seawalls can also help extend their life expectancy, making them more resilient against rising waters.
+Incorporating innovative materials into seawall construction can also help extend their lifespan, making them more resilient against rising waters.
 As sea level rise continues, it's up to engineers to come up with new and inventive solutions for seawalls that will safeguard coastal areas while striking a balance between form and function.

 Fiberglass Reinforced Plastic to Protect Shorelines

-Additionally, FRP is versatile as it can be engineered in a variety of shapes and sizes, making it ideal for constructing custom seawalls to fit any landscape.
-When compared to traditional materials such as concrete riprap or stonework, fiberglass-reinforced plastic offers a more reliable solution to protecting coastlines from erosion and flooding.
+Additionally, FRP is versatile, allowing it to be engineered in a variety of shapes and sizes, making it ideal for constructing custom seawalls that fit any landscape.
+Compared with traditional materials such as concrete riprap or stonework, fiberglass-reinforced plastic offers a more reliable solution for protecting coastlines from erosion and flooding.

 A number of organizations are now using FRP to improve seawall performance.